chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 ----------------------
 Running the Simulation
 ----------------------
-The loading can be simulated using:
+The loading can be simulated using the following command:

 .. code-block:: text